Generator Buying Guide

 Here are four key things to consider when it comes to wattage:

-3. Do the items have a starting wattage?
-Any piece of equipment with an induction motor will have a starting wattage, and therefore a higher wattage requirement.
-This includes chop saws, air compressors, vacuum cleaners, pressure washers, and freezers - anything with a motor in it.
+- Do the items have a starting wattage?
+Any piece of equipment with an induction motor will have a starting wattage and, therefore, a higher wattage requirement.
+This includes chop saws, air compressors, vacuum cleaners, pressure washers, and freezers—anything with a motor in it.
 Simply multiply the item’s wattage by three to find its starting wattage.

 So, what capacity generator do I need, exactly?
 Here’s how to work out what your final required wattage is:

-All the individual equipment wattages for the items you wish to run together (x 3 if the item has an induction motor), + 20% head room = minimum wattage generator you require.
+All the individual equipment wattages for the items you wish to run together (x 3 if the item has an induction motor) + 20% head room = the minimum wattage generator you require.

-For example, to run a 250W slow cooker with a 650W hand drill the maths is:
+For example, to run a 250-watt slow cooker with a 650-watt hand drill, the math is:

 1950W (drill total) + 250W (slow cooker) = 2200W